MikeHeiber/Excimontec/README.md

 - MPICH, http://www.mpich.org/
 - MVAPICH, http://mvapich.cse.ohio-state.edu/

 Once you have an MPI library installed, to build Excimontec, first copy the Excimontec directory to your machine.
-On linux this can be done using the command,
+On Linux this can be done using the command,

 ```git clone --recurse-submodules https://github.com/MikeHeiber/Excimontec```